benber86/raac_vaults/README.md

 # RAAC Vaults

-A modular DeFi yield optimization protocol built on Vyper that autocompounds rewards from Convex Finance positions through various swap mechanisms.
+A yield aggregation system that autocompounds rewards on stablecoin positions (crvUSD pairs only) from Curve and Convex.

 ## Overview

-The factory allows users to creates ERC4626-compliant vaults that automatically compound CRV and CVX rewards from Convex staking positions back into the underlying LP tokens.
-The protocol features a modular architecture with pluggable harvesters and hooks to support different trading strategies and MEV protection mechanisms.
+The factory allows users to create ERC4626-compliant vaults that automatically compound CRV and CVX rewards from Convex staking positions back into the underlying LP tokens.

 ### Basic Usage Flow
-1. Deploy a factory with your chosen harvester type (Curve, CoW, or Oracle)
+1. Deploy a factory with your chosen harvester type (Curve or CoW)
 2. Create a vault for a specific Convex pool using `factory.deploy_new_vault()`
 3. Users deposit LP tokens into the vault and receive vault shares
 4. Rewards accumulate automatically from Convex staking
 5. Anyone with the Harvester role calls `harvest()` to compound rewards
 6. Users can withdraw their LP tokens plus compounded rewards anytime

-### Out of audit scope
+### Out of Audit Scope
+The following modules and contracts are not to be audited:

-- snekmate's ownable and access control modules (already audited)
+- snekmate's `ownable` and `access_control` modules (already audited)
-- add_liquidity_ng.vy hook
+- `add_liquidity.vy` hook

+## Management Roles & Trust Assumptions

+### Strategy Manager
+- **Intended Actor(s)**: DAO governance
+- **Permissions**: Configure strategy parameters, fees, and harvester settings

+### Harvester Manager
+- **Intended Actor(s)**: Keeper bots
+- **Permissions**: Trigger harvest operations
+- **Options**:
+  - Single trusted keeper for efficiency
+  - Whitelist contract for multiple authorized keepers
+  - Permissionless contract for fully decentralized harvesting

 ## Architecture

-The protocol consists of five core components that work together to provide automated yield optimization:
+The protocol consists of four core components that work together to provide automated yield optimization:

 ### Factory

 The **Factory** (`src/factory.vy`) serves as the deployment hub for the entire system.
 It uses blueprint contracts to efficiently deploy interconnected vault ecosystems.
-The type of vault (curve, oracle, cowswap) the factory deploys depends on the implementations specified in the constructor.
+The type of vault (Curve or CoW) the factory deploys depends on the harvester implementations specified in the constructor.
 A factory is only meant to deploy one specific type of vault.

 **Key Features:**
 - Deploys vault, strategy, and harvester contracts as a unified system